 LOSARTAN; HYDROCHLOROTHIAZIDE (loe SAR tan; hye droe klor oh THYE a zide) treats high blood pressure.
 It may also be used to prevent a stroke in people with heart disease and high blood pressure.
 It relaxes your blood vessels and helps your kidneys remove more fluid through the urine, which lowers blood pressure.
-This medication is a combination of an ARB and diuretic.
+It is a combination of an ARB and diuretic.

 What should I tell my care team before I take this medication?